Hannah-Moon/Hannah-Moon/README.md

 - ⚡ Fun fact: ...
 -->

-I am a computer engineer, researcher, innovator, and product designer (both of tangible and intangible) in 🇺🇸.
-I employ different technologies and design methods to create an enchant user experience where humans and technologies can interact and empower each other.
-I love to find innovative solutions to complex problems.
+I am a Human-Centered Full-Stack Software Engineer in 🇺🇸 adept at blending software engineering, legal, and creative skills to craft seamless and responsible technologies that empower end-users, whether they are consumers or internal stakeholders, in complex environments.

-You can see what I am currently up to on [https://hannah-moon.github.io/home.html][1].
+I employ different technologies and methods to create an enchanting user experience where humans and technologies can interact and empower each other.
+I love finding innovative solutions to complex problems.

 ## 📬 Get in touch